ritzann/2024-thrill-school-gp-bo/README.md

 This is Part II of the Machine Learning course: https://github.com/elcorto/2024-thrill-school-machine-learning.git.

-[8 October 2024] This material is still being updated as of this date.
-For the final version for the summer school, please download or re-download on 10 October 2024 (Thursday) at 12 nn onwards.
+[10 October 2024] This material is still being updated as of this date.
+For the final version for the summer school, please download or re-download on 11 October 2024 (Friday) at 9 am onwards.
 However, you can follow the installation instructions for now.

 ## Installation instructions for local execution